-High School students interested in dual credit enrollment opportunities should contact their high school counselor for assistance with course selection according to the high school dual credit class schedule.
-A maximum of two dual credit classes can be taken during any semester, unless the student has permission from High School Principal and OC Chief Academic Officer which allows for three classes to be taken during the semester.
-Dual credit students must be TSI exempt or must pass the TSIA in the content area(s) of classes they wish to take.
+High School students interested in dual credit enrollment opportunities should contact their high school counselor for assistance with course selection.
+Dual credit students must be TSI exempt or must pass the TSIA in the content area(s) of courses they wish to take.